bar-and-c/electronicsoundmachines/_pages/02_minimodi.md

 ### VCA
 As mentioned above, for the absolutely most simple configuration, maybe just a Vactrol low pass filter.
 Or two – they can be connected in series for a sharper cutoff.

+### Envelope
+Again, there is a lot to find by just googling for simple envelope generator.
+E.g. this AR envelope: <https://synthnerd.wordpress.com/2016/04/06/envelope-circuits-a-simple-ar-design-using-op-amps/>

+Or this, from Thomas Henry as well: <http://web.archive.org/web/20031211115742/www.midwest-analog.com/adsr1.html>

+One idea I had was to use a slew limiter (portamento), with possibility to control slew rate separately for up/down.
+That would be useful for portamento (obviously), but probably also usable as a simple AR envelope if a gate is applied, no?

 ### Sequencer
 Not a necessity, but I think it might be nice to have a simple analogue sequencer above the keyboard.
 One or two rows of eight or sixteen potentiometers to be used both for melody and modulation.